 Completed in 1522, the Chateau de Chenonceau is one of the best and most well-known castles in France.
 Over the years, it has served as home to some of the most distinguished individuals in French history, including the world-famous Catherine de’ Medici.
 The castle is home to several beautiful gardens and boasts some of the best architecture in all of France.

 Since World War I, the castle has been used for a variety of purposes, including as a hospital and safe zone.
-Today, individuals can visit the castle to get a feel for the amazing lavishness of France’s past.
+Today, individuals can visit this old castle to get a feel for the amazing lavishness of France’s past.

 9. Dunluce Castle, Ireland

 Built in medieval times, the castle is a great example of classical architecture and a look into the past.
 Take your children to enjoy a fantasy come true for the entire family and perhaps, see one of the coolest castles in the world.

 10. Hohenwerfen Castle, Austria

-Make your next trip special by going off the grid at one of the ten aforementioned abandoned castles.
+Make your next trip special by going off the grid at one of the ten aforementioned abandoned castles of the world.
 You and your kids both will love the history and scenery of these amazing locations.
 So don’t wait!
 Book your trip today so that you can guarantee that ultimate vacation!